Red meat and heart disease

 An analysis of the faeces of both vegetarians and meat eaters led Dr Hazen to suspect bacteria of several genera, including Clostridium and Fusibacterium.

 - Bacterial imbalance, particularly that caused by antibiotics, is damaging to health and life.
-Traditional probiotic fermented foods detailed in Grow Youthful help maintain the balance in the gut biome.
+Traditional probiotic fermented foods help restore and maintain the balance in the gut biome.

 1. Robert A Koeth, Zeneng Wang, Bruce S Levison, Jennifer A Buffa, Elin Org, Brendan T Sheehy, Earl B Britt, Xiaoming Fu, Yuping Wu, Lin Li, Jonathan D Smith, Joseph A DiDonato, Jun Chen, Hongzhe Li, Gary D Wu, James D Lewis, Manya Warrier, J Mark Brown, Ronald M Krauss, W H Wilson Tang, Frederic D Bushman, Aldons J Lusis, Stanley L Hazen.